 This time Stu punched me in the mouth, and strangely, I tasted blood before I felt the pain.
-I tried to kick out at Stu, but he easily evaded my foot.
-Stu hit me again in the face and I'm sure his blow would have broken my nose if I hadn't twisted my head.
-The blow did hit my nose and hurt like hell, but the main force was deflected onto my cheek.
-Stu's next couple of punches hit me in the ribs.
-Through the haze of pain I noticed that with each blow Stu had been shouting words like 'fag', 'poof', 'queer' or 'perve'.
+I tried to kick out at Stu, but he easily evaded my foot and hit me again in the face.
+I'm sure his blow would have broken my nose if I hadn't twisted my head, and although the blow did hit my nose and hurt like hell, the main force was deflected onto my cheek.
+Stu's next couple of punches hit me in the ribs, and through the haze of pain I noticed that with each blow Stu had been shouting words like 'fag', 'poof', 'queer' or 'perve'.
 Each of those words was echoed in my ear by Gerard, as if this was some kind of ritual.

 Stu must have understood me because he stopped hitting me for a moment and looked in the direction the female voice had come from.

 "Course he knows," the female voice said, "remember what Adam Richardson told us!"

 Stu turned back toward me, spat in my face again, and punched me in the left eye, but I twisted my head away from the next punch, which hit my left ear.